-A photograph was found in 2014 of the Irish woman who was hired as the housekeeper for Jefferson Davis at the White House of the Confederacy in Richmond, VA during the Civil War.
+This young Irish woman was hired as the housekeeper for Jefferson Davis in Richmond, VA during the American Civil War.

 Mary O’Melia, who left Ireland for America as a young widow with three children, has always been a mystery.
 But at long last, in 2014, a woman with an "Irish lilt to her voice" called the American Civil War Museum and said O’Melia was related to her late husband, and that she had a necklace Confederate First Lady Varina Davis had given the housekeeper, the Washington Post reported.